-Manage Your Report Visibility
+Manage Report Visibility & Opt Into the Network

 Decide how your reports can be shared across True Impact’s Reporting Network